Note

 plot_similarities(sim.trange(), sim.data[input_probe], sim.data[output_probe], vocab)

-We see that the network input has been constant throughout the simulation (APPLE=1).
-Notice that there might be some small similarity between the pattern APPLE and some other patterns.
+and some other patterns.
 This is because the semantic pointers are not perfectly orthogonal and the dot product will amount to some value different from zero.
 This can be improved by increasing the dimensionality of vectors, yielding more orthogonal representations.
-At the output, the similarity of the represented semantic pointer with the semantic pointer APPLE increases until it reaches the maximal value (=1).
-This means that the associative memory successfully retrieved the input pattern.
-The exponential increase is due to the synaptic filtering in nengo.Probe.
-This is used to show how the input to another group of neurons connected to the output of this particular AM module would look like.
+At the output, the similarity of the represented semantic pointer

-Step 2: Clean-up Memory
+Step 2: Clean-up Memory¶

 In the next example, we show the ability of the associative memory to retrieve a clean pattern from a noisy input.
 This is a very common use of autoassociative memories, also called clean-up as the AM removes the noise in the input.

 First, we construct a noisy semantic pointer to be cleaned up by using a combination of several semantic pointers.
-This is done by passing the expression 0.9*APPLE+0.5*CHERRY+0.4*APRICOT as the input to the the network.
-The resulting input vector will still be mostly similar to one semantic pointer (APPLE) but is also somewhat similar to other semantic pointers in the vocabulary.
-Therefore, the task of the network will be to clean up the vector APPLE.
+This is done by passing the expression 0.9*APPLE+0.5*CHERRY+0.4*APRICOT

-Thresholding Memory
+Thresholding Memory¶

 One way to achieve this in SPA is by using the thresholding mechanism in the AM module.
 By specifying the threshold, the output will be similar only to those inputs whose similarity with a vocabulary item is above a certain value.
 In this example we will increase the selectivity of the AM by setting the threshold to to a higher value.